acantril/learn-cantrill-io-labs/aws-simple-site2site-vpn/readme.md

 ![Architecture](TBC)

 ## 1-Click Install
-Make sure you are logged into AWS and in `us-east-1`
+Make sure you are logged into AWS and in `us-east-1`, you will need to approve this [subscription](https://aws.amazon.com/marketplace/pp?sku=cphb99lr7icr3n9x6kc3102s5) it's a trial, so you won't be billed anything extra.
+Once approved, you can use the one click deployment below.

 - [SimpleSite2SiteVPN](TBC)